jhermann/ezpy/deadsnakes/README.md

 Originally based on the Debian source packages, they can still be built on Debian and not just on Ubuntu.

+Also take notice of the [Unofficial Python backports for Debian](https://people.debian.org/~paravoid/python-all/) project, but keep in mind you do not get uniform builds for all Debian-like releases like with this project, so there might be subtle differences.

 ## What is this then?